 The owners of a business often cannot be physically present in each state in which they do business.
 For this reason, business owners need a responsible third party who is designated to receive any important legal or tax documents that may be presented to a corporation within a given state.

-First and foremost, it is important for the registered agent that you select be both professional and reliable.
+First and foremost, it is necessary for the registered agent that you select be both professional and reliable.
 This prevents the business owners from being surprised by a lawsuit that they did not know had been filed against them because they did not receive the paperwork.
 Oftentimes, an owner, officer or high ranking member of the business serves as the registered agent.
 Attorneys are also a popular choice for serving as registered agents.
-Registered Agent companies can also serve in this capacity for businesses.
-A popular Registered Agent company is for example IncParadise.
+Registered agent companies can also serve in this capacity for businesses.
+A popular registered agent company is for example IncParadise.

 It is important to note that the name and address of the registered agent for a corporation are public information; therefore, you may not want to serve as your own registered agent in order to maintain your privacy.
 Another drawback of serving as your own registered agent is that you may be served with a lawsuit during business hours in front of your employees and even customers.